Agricultural Literacy Curriculum Matrix

 - Ask students to list as many uses as they can think of for plants.
 Make a list on the board.
 When the list is complete, add "to make plastic" to the list.
 Ask your students if they knew that plastic can be made from plants.
-Inform your students that they will be learning how science has been used to make farm products (like soybeans) more useful.
+Inform your students that they will be learning about how science has been used to make farm products (like soybeans) more useful.

 - Soybean Ag Mag: "Ag Mags" are magazines designed for kids.
 They are interactive and SmartBoard capable.
 Click on the leaves to connect to videos and additional content.